Serbianisation: Principality of Serbia

-Map called: „Territories inhabited by Servians”.
-It forms a supplement to the book: „History of the Servian people, edited by Dimitrije Davidović, and translated into French by Alfred Vigneron, Belgrad 1848.”
-The map originally appeared in Vienna in 1828 and shows early 19th century Serbian thought on Serbs' ethnic boundaries.
+Maps called: „Territories inhabited by Serbs”.
+It forms a supplement to the book: „History of the Serbian people, edited by Dimitrije Davidović.
+Both maps originally appeared in Vienna (the first one was created in 1821, and the second in 1828) and show early 19th century Serbian thought on Serbs' ethnic boundaries.

 The historical sources demonstrate that before the 19th century and the rise of nationalism in the Ottoman Empire the majority of the ordinary Orthodox Christians on the Balkans had only a vague idea of their ethnic identity.
 The local South Slavic-speaking peasants were accustomed to defining themselves in terms of their religion, locality, and occupation.
 After the national states were established, peasantry was indoctrinated through the schools and military conscription, the official Church, and the governmental press.
 It was through these instruments of the state administration, that a national identity came into real and rapid development.

-Some Serbian sources from the mid 19th century, correctly, continued to claim, the areas southeast of Niš, including Southern Pomoravlje and Macedonia, were mainly Bulgarian populated.
+Some Serbian sources from the mid 19th century claimed that the areas southeast of Niš, including Southern Pomoravlje and Macedonia, were mainly Bulgarian populated.
 Per Serbian newspaper, Vidovdan (No. 38, March 29, 1862), the future Bulgarian-Serbian frontier would extend from the Danube in North, along the Timok and South Morava, and then on the ridge of Shar Mountain towards the Black Drin River to the Lake of Ohrid in the South.

 The region of today's Eastern Serbia faced a number of changes in regard to the dominant population group in the area, due to constant wars, conquests, plague Great Migrations of the Serbs, and Migrations of Bulgarians during the 17th and the 18th-19th century.
 It was only after the Serbian revolution and later independence that the Serbian national idea gained monumentum within the area east of Niš.
 According to many authors ca. 1850 the delineation between Serbs and Bulgarians ran north of Niš, although Cyprien Robert claimed that Serbs formed half of the town of Niš population.
 In the sub-district of Prokuplje, the most numerous ethnic group were the Albanians, while in Vranje, Bulgarians and Albanians were equally distributed alongside minority Serbian population.
 In Pirot and Leskovac sub-districts, the Bulgarians were the main ethnic group.
 The Turks lived mainly in the bigger towns, and were later expelled with other Muslim minorities in 1862.
 In Ottoman usage then the Sanjak of Niš was included in an area designated as "Bulgaristan", i.e. Bulgaria.